Harmeet-Dhillon/Structure-From-Motion/README.md

 ---

-## 👋 About This Project
+## About This Project

-I'm **Harmeet Dhillon**, a robotics engineer specializing in computer vision and autonomous systems.
 This project represents my deep dive into 3D reconstruction techniques, implementing a complete Structure-from-Motion pipeline from scratch.
 Through this work, I'm exploring the mathematical foundations of multi-view geometry and building the core algorithms that enable robots to understand and navigate 3D environments.
 This implementation covers everything from feature matching and camera pose estimation to bundle adjustment and 3D point cloud generation—essential skills for my research in SLAM, autonomous navigation, and robotic perception.

 ---